jyellick/obc-docs/protocol-spec.md

 #### 4.4.1 Invocation access control
 To allow the application to implement its own invocation access control at the application layer securely, special support by the fabric must be provided.
 In the following we elaborate on the tools exposed by the fabric to the application for this purpose, and provide guidelines on how these should be used by the application for the latter to enforce access control securely.

 **Support from the infrastructure.**
-For *u<sub>c</sub>* to be able to implement its own invocation access control at the application layer securely, special support by the fabric must be provided.
+For the chaincode creator, let it be, *u<sub>c</sub>*, to be able to implement its own invocation access control at the application layer securely, special support by the fabric must be provided.
 More specifically fabric layer gives access to following capabilities:

 1. The client-application can request the fabric to sign and verify any message with specific transaction certificates or enrollment certificate the client owns; this is expressed via the Certificate Handler interface
-2. The client-application can request the fabric a unique *binding* to be used to bind authentication data of the application to the underlying transaction transporting it; this is expressed via the Transaction Handler interface,
+2. The client-application can request the fabric a unique *binding* to be used to bind authentication data of the application to the underlying transaction transporting it; this is expressed via the Transaction Handler interface
-//2.
-The fabric allows to *name* each transaction by means of a unique *binding* to be used to bind application data to the underlying transaction transporting it,
-3. Support for a transaction format, that allows for the application to specify some metadata, that are passed to the chain-code at deployment, and invocation time; the latter denoted by code-metadata.
+3. Support for a transaction format, that allows for the application to specify metadata, that are passed to the chain-code at deployment, and invocation time; the latter denoted by code-metadata.

 The **Certificate Handler** interface allows to sign and verify any message using signing key-pair underlying the associated certificate.